dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 pod "redis-cli" deleted
 ```

-### Scale replica instances
+### Change the number of replica instances

-To scale the number of replica instances up or down, edit the `spec.replicas` field in the Dragonfly instance.
-For example, to scale up to 5 replicas, run:
+To change the number of replica instances, edit the `spec.replicas` field in the Dragonfly instance.
+For example, to scale up to 5 replicas run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"replicas":5}}'